-The brake pads are held onto the axle's pad catch, and to the actuating brake arm with spring tension.
-Pull the two sides brake pads away from each other to remove, and duplicate the reinstall the pads brake tension of the new
+The brake pads are held onto the axle's brake pad catch, and to the actuating brake tension arm with spring tension.
+Pull the two sides of the brake pads away from each other to remove, and duplicate the reinstall the new pads

-Brake Light, Turn Signal, Speedometer, and Headlight

-Bulbs - Replacing the bulbs may be necessary every 3 months - 3 years, depending on usage.
+Brake Light, Turn Signal, Speedometer, and Headlight Bulbs Replacing the bulbs may be necessary every 3 months - 3 years, depending on usage.
 Replacing bulbs varies based on the location of the bulb.